cjf8899/SSD_ResNet_Pytorch/README.md

 # Results

 The [DSSD](https://arxiv.org/pdf/1701.06659.pdf) paper measured the performance of resnet101.
-The image size of the dssd paper is 321.
+The image size of the DSSD paper is 321.

 |              Implementation              |     mAP     |
 | :--------------------------------------: | :---------: |